Jump Ahead To:

 This strip is one of the fastest growing neighborhoods in Portland.
 The development has created 3,000 new residential units and lots of space for offices and retailers.

 The nearby Tom McCall Waterfront Park breaks up the urban development with a wide-open space speckled with water fountains.
 And the South Waterfront Greenway provides Portland locals with a paved trail along the water’s edge.
 Sample great dishes at Rosswood, Pizzicato Pizza, Blue Star Donuts, or Muselet.

-We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhops.
-As we said, we coordinate local and long distance moving services in Portland, and we would love to help.
+We hope this guide to the best neighborhoods for families in Portland was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhop.
+Need to move quickly?
+We also provide last minute moving services!